 #3.
 More Than Just a Rash

 Third on the list of most interesting medical cases in neurology is another interesting skin assessment.
-“Wow, this is great!” says a family practice Figure 1 member.
+“Wow, this is great!” said a family practice Figure 1 member.

 Dermatomyositis is a type of inflammatory myopathy, or disorder of the skeletal muscles, that can manifest in skin changes.
 In this case by a rheumatology Figure 1 member, a classic “shawl sign” is seen.
 This diffuse, flat, reddened area appears on the patient’s upper back, shoulders, and back of the neck.